LucasXavierChurchman/Clustering-rNBA-Post-Titles/README.md

 | 1     | 1684 |
 | 4     | 1108 |

-How posts were labeled compared to how they were tagged on Reddit:
+Even though this was an unsupervised model, it's helpful to look at how the model clustered compared to how they were tagged on Reddit.

 | index | cluster label | type on reddit | title                                                                                                                                                                                                   |
 | ----- | ------------- | -------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |